 However, don’t feel pressured to specialise—or even settle on your main niche—right away.
 You can explore offering a range of services first, then niche down as you go along.

 On the other hand, if you prefer to freelance in work with a lower barrier to entry, you can always look for roles in retail sales, data entry or basic translation.
 Take a look at job ads for part time roles in these areas, and have a look at the company description and job summary.
 More often than not, these roles can be performed on a freelance basis.
-These role are also great for you are wondering which type of freelancing jobs are best for beginners.
+These role are also great for you are wondering which types of freelancing jobs are best for beginners.

 2. Prepare your freelancing portfolio